Introduction

 Blog Writing

 This tells me that I spend a lot of time writing blogs, and a significant time in client meetings.
-I also have some for a lunch break!
+There is also time for a small lunch break!

 Get Tiny Office Inspiration

-To design the best tiny house office, it’s a great idea to first find inspiration of how other people have designed tiny offices.
+To design the best tiny house office, find inspiration of how other people have designed tiny offices.

 One of the best sources of inspiration is Pinterest.
 It allows you to quickly assemble a mood board and browse related designs.
 Here’s my Pinterest board for tiny house office inspiration.